-The expected service-life of Glasscoat is 15 to 20 years, compared to plaster’s typical 7 to 12-year average lifespan in pools and 3 to 5-year average lifespan in hot water spas.
-It can considerably lower chemical usage, reduce maintenance costs, and extend the service-life of pools and spas, thereby providing a good return on investment (ROI).
+The expected service-life of Glasscoat is 15 to 20 years, compared to plaster’s typical 7 to 12-year average lifespan in pools.
+It can considerably lower chemical usage, reduce maintenance costs, and extend the service-life of pools, thereby providing a good return on investment (ROI).

 On completion of Glasscoat application, start-up is far less expensive, complicated, and time-consuming than following a pool replaster.
 It is effectively a plug-and-play system.
 There is no need to carefully balance chemicals or brush the interior pool surfaces at least twice daily for 28 days to remove plaster dust and prevent the scaling of the surfaces.